Thanks for Sharing

 Photo by Tima Miroshnichenko on Pexels.com

-Other versions include: WHAT MONKEY SEE MONKEY DO, MONKEY DO MONKEY SEE
+Other versions include: WHAT MONKEY SEE MONKEY DO, MONKEY DO MONKEY SEE.
+GOOD ROLE MODEL = GOOD BEHAVIOR or AGGRESSIVE ENVIRONMENT = AGGRESSIVE BEHAVIORS.

 photo of two monkeys sitting on rock.
 Monkey see monkey do